edequartel/Louis/README.md

 # Louis

 Platform to learn Braille while using VoiceOver and a refreshable Braille display.
 Louis is using the accesible features which comes with iOS.
+Louis can be used by people with sight to learn visual.
 ## Refreshable brailledisplay
 This is a device that is connected by bluetooth with a macOS or iOS device.
 By using the voiceOver utility all items can be heared or accessed.